enze-chen/enze-chen.github.io/index.markdown

 <!--
+* 2024/12: In keeping with my tradition of writing guides about some of the less-discussed-yet-important logistical stuff, [here are some thoughts]({% post_url 2024-12-10-publish %}) I had regarding cover letters and rebuttals for journal submissions.
+* 2024/12: Our collaboration (led by [Buyu](https://www.linkedin.com/in/buyuzhang/){:target="_blank"}) on "Oxygen grain-boundary segregation in HCP Ti" is published in [_Computational Materials Science_](https://www.sciencedirect.com/science/article/pii/S0927025624007985){:target="_blank"}!
+* 2024/09: Following some recent conversations, I decided to look more into Python-based crystal structure visualizations and [deciphered some intracacies in OVITO]({% post_url 2024-09-01-ovito %})!
 * 2024/03: Haoxue and I were recently featured by the MSE Department in our Community Spotlight series.
 I encourage you to check out [hers](https://mse.stanford.edu/news/haoxue-yan-community-spotlight){:target="_blank"} and [mine](https://mse.stanford.edu/news/enze-chen-community-spotlight){:target="_blank"}! 😊
 * 2024/03: Recent conversations with students have spurred not one, but two new blog posts!